 - Inspiring students to develop the skills and passion for lifelong engagement with the natural world

 Fall Trip, in particular, is an opportunity for the entire school to celebrate the Rocky Mountain region in all of its autumn splendor.
-Trips are designed to provide challenging and rewarding experiences that impel students and faculty to work together, enjoy each other’s company, and learn new skills while exploring some of the myriad public lands that surround CRMS.
-Fall Trip also allows students to integrate skills learned in the afternoon active program on an outdoor trip.
+Trips are designed to provide challenging and rewarding experiences that urge students and faculty to work together, enjoy each other’s company, and learn new skills while exploring some of the myriad public lands that surround CRMS.
+Fall Trip also allows students to integrate skills acquired in the afternoon active program on an outdoor trip.